 When you create your job reference page, use the same letterhead (your name and contact info at the top of the page) that you used on your resume.
 That extra touch will give it a clean consistent look because all your job search documents, including your cover letter, will match.

 Under your letterhead, type this info for each of your job references.
 Start with your professional references and end with your personal ones.

 Home Phone (if it’s a personal reference, rather than a professional reference)

 Relationship to you (if it’s not clear from your resume and cover letter)

 Skills/projects of yours that this reference might discuss (optional)

-To see all these tips in action, take a look at this sample job reference page.
+To see all these tips in action, take a look at these job reference page examples.

 - Sample Professional/Personal Job Reference Page: Customer Service

 - Job Reference Page Example with Achievement Statements